Santa Barbara Uber Driver Sexual Assault Attorneys

 Rideshare services have exploded in popularity since first taking off in 2009.
 These days you can find rideshare drivers in seemingly every town, no matter how small.
 Uber has even expanded into multiple other countries and thus no longer operates exclusively in the United States.
 That level of reach, however, brings risks.

 Uber likes to emphasize that 99.9% of its trips are safe.
 But given that Americans use Uber billions of times in a year, that .1% can add up.
 In a recent report by Uber, it was found that thousands of instances of sexual assault were reported to the rideshare company.
 It seems that being 99.9% safe just isn’t enough, especially for those victimized by Uber and their drivers.

-If you or a loved one have been sexually assaulted by an Uber driver, then you deserve compensation for your pain and suffering.
+If you or a loved one have been sexually assaulted by an Uber driver in Santa Barbara, then you deserve compensation for your pain and suffering.
 Assaults leave behind a wave of trauma, that can take years of hard work to recover from.
 NordstrandBlack PC wants to help.
 Contact us at (866) 298-2041 and let’s discuss your case.
 Uber has a responsibility to keep its riders safe, and you shouldn’t have to fear assault when you get into a rideshare driver’s car.

 Uber released a report in recent years that details the sexual assault claims the company received regarding riders using the service in the United States over the course of a two year period.
 The report included claims from drivers and riders.
 In total, there were nearly 3,000 claims in the first year that the company started the report and over 3,000 in the second year.

 That means that there were close to 6,000 reported cases of sexual assault in an Uber in a two year period.